domo2192/rails-engine/README.md

 ### Get one Merchant based on name fragment

 *This endpoint will get on merchant based on name fragment.
-If multiple records exist it will return the first based on alphabetical order*
+If multiple records exist it will return the first based on alphabetical order.*

 Example JSON response to `http://localhost:3000/api/v1/merchants/find?name=iLl`